floooh/oryol-nuklear/README.md

 ### How to integrate into your Oryol project:

-Add a new import to the fips.yml file your project:
+Add a new import to the fips.yml file of your project:

 ```yaml
 imports: